Skip to content

 • What sources provide supporting evidence or examples for your idea or recommendation?

-• How might members of your community or neighborhood bring your idea or recommendation to life?
+• How might members of your community bring your idea or recommendation to life?

 • Who might oppose your idea?
 How might you respond?